 In some exceptional scenarios, it might not be possible to determine the value of goods/services.
 In such scenarios, The Asst.
 Commissioner/Dy.
-The Commissioner of Central Tax provisionally determines the amount of tax payable by the supplier and is subject to final determination.
-This is Provisional Assessment
+Commissioner of Central Tax provisionally determines the amount of tax payable by the supplier and is subject to final determination.
+This is called as provisional assessment under GST.

-2. What is the liability of the assesse in the event of ‘Provisional Assessment’?
+2. What is the liability of the assessee in the event of ‘Provisional Assessment’?

-In the event of provisional assessment, the assesse is liable to pay the liability as determined under the Provisional assessment by the Asst.
+In the event of provisional assessment, the assessee is liable to pay the liability as determined under the Provisional assessment by the Asst.
 Commissioner/Dy.
 Commissioner.

-3. What are the consequences on final assessment?
+3. What are the consequences of provisional assessment on the final assessment?

-On the final assessment, if the value of the final assessment is greater than the provisional assessment, the assesse needs to pay the differential amount along with interest.
-In case, if the liability as per the provisional assessment is more than the final assessment then the assesse will be granted a refund along with interest at the prescribed rate.
+On the final assessment, if the value of the final assessment is greater than the provisional assessment, the assessee needs to pay the differential amount along with interest.
+In case, if the liability as per the provisional assessment is more than the final assessment then the assesse will be granted a GST refund along with interest at the prescribed rate.

 4. What is the procedure to be followed to get provisionally assessed?

-Where in the assesse feels he is unable to determine the value of the goods/services or the tax rate applicable thereto, he shall along with required set of documents, shall submit FORM GST ASMT-01electronically on common portal directly or through a facilitation Centre notified by commissioner.
+Where the assesse feels he is unable to determine the value of the goods/services or the tax rate applicable thereto, he shall along with the required set of documents, shall submit FORM GST ASMT-01electronically on the common portal directly or through a facilitation Centre notified by the commissioner.

 The Asst.
 Commissioner/Dy.
 Commissioner shall scrutinize the application received.
 In case, additional information or documents in support is required to decide the case, notice in FORM GST ASMT-02 will be issued to the supplier requesting for submission of the same.